xiaozhengxu/CompRobo_IMU_Sensor_fusion/README.md

 # Final project documentation

-This week we started with doing validation with april tags and running drive square on the neatos again using the combined odometry from our filter.
+This week we started with doing validation with april tags and running drive square on the neato again using the combined odometry from our filter.

 First, we had to modify our proportional control drive square program to make it run from any starting position in the odom frame.
-Then we faced the challenge of a drifting imu yaw.
+Then we faced the challenge of a drifting IMU yaw.
 We solved this by writing the code to find the initial gyro offset (either 0.01 or -0.01), and subtract it from our gyro angular velocity_z measurements.
 This is the same thing as what sending a gyro offset parameter to the arduino does. (we looked into the arduino code and they also subtracted what ever the offset parameter was in each velocity_z update).

 After that, we were able to drive the neato in a square while disturbing during the turns.
 If we just use the wheel's odometry this is what happens when we disturb the neato (lift it up slightly and prevent it from turning fully):

 ![odom_drive_square_with_disturbance](media/drive_square_with_dist_odom.gif)

 As you can see, the wheel odometry is not smart enough because it is solely based on how much the wheels turn.
 It thinks the robot has turned to an angle when the wheels turn even if the robot is not actually turning.
 On the other hand, it can't tell when the robot actually turned if it's wheels did not turn.
 An IMU measurement of angular velocity solves this problem.
-When we combine the angular velocity measurement from the imu, we get a much more realistic result and the neatos is able to drive in a square while being disturbed! (as shown below)
+When we combine the angular velocity measurement from the imu, we get a much more realistic result and the neato is able to drive in a square while being disturbed! (as shown below)

 ![drive_square_with_disturbance](media/drive_square_with_dist.gif)